outsinre/outsinre.github.com/_posts/2014-03-05-github-domain-cdn.md

 </table>
 This means subdomain address `www.example.com` will be redirected to `username.github.io`.
 3. *CNAME* and *Top domain*
 `CNAME` does not support top domain.
-The following three lines are all illegal unless your DNS provider [supports CNAME flattening](https://support.cloudflare.com/hc/en-us/articles/200169056-CNAME-Flattening-RFC-compliant-support-for-CNAME-at-the-root) (i.e. Clouflare)
+The following three lines are all illegal unless your DNS provider [supports CNAME flattening](https://support.cloudflare.com/hc/en-us/articles/200169056-CNAME-Flattening-RFC-compliant-support-for-CNAME-at-the-root) (i.e. Clouflare), ALIAS and ANAME.

 <table>
  <thead>